 Integrated Farming III in Zambia

-The goal of the of the project is to contribute to the improvement of the living standards of small and medium-sized farmers, specifically in the Western Province of Zambia in the districts of Limulunga, Nalolo, Mongu and Senanga, thanks to an increase in the average income of farmers from agricultural production and an increase in the participation of women and young farmers in independent agricultural activities or community groups.
+The project intends to contribute to improving the livelihoods of small and medium farmers in the Western Province of Zambia in the districts of Limulunga, Nalolo, Mongu and Senanga.
+This will be done by increasing the average income of farmers from agricultural production and increasing the participation of women and youth farmers in independent farming activities or community groups.

 ROLE OF HOLISTIC SOLUTIONS S.R.O.
 IN THE PROJECT

 HS team is mainly involved in the technical modifications of existing ponds built under the previous Integrated Farming II project and the technical designs of new production and reproduction ponds.
 HS also trains trainers in pond establishment, maintenance and operation and provides technical consultation throughout the project.

 HS also provided business and marketing training to the trainers, which then led to the farmers applying for grants through their business plans.
 HS team also developed the selection criteria so that the evaluation committee evaluated these business plans in a consistent and fair manner.
 HS is also engaged in evaluating the effectiveness of these grants given out.

 Finally, HS is analyzing selected value chains to make them more efficient and to help increase sales of farmers' products in local markets.
 To support the marketing of farmers' produce, it also engages in local promotion and looks for market channels that would be most appropriate and profitable for farmers.